Aftershock (2012 film): Production

 The film is directed by Nicolás López and written by López, Eli Roth, and Guillermo Amoedo, from a story by Roth and López.
 The film was based on true events from the 2010 8.8 earthquake in Chile.
 It was shot in Chile, in many of the same locations where the destruction took place.
-The idea came from a conversation with Roth and Lopez in which Lopez described the horrors of not just the earthquake, but the complete chaos and temporary collapse of society in the ensuing hours.
+The idea came from a conversation with Roth and López in which López described the horrors of not just the earthquake, but the complete chaos and temporary collapse of society in the ensuing hours.
 The film is distributed by Dimension Films.

 Roth raised $2 million in funding from a group of doctors in Buffalo.
 Distribution rights were presold to recoup the budget costs.

 López had previous experience shooting using Digital SLR cameras, and after screen tests, convinced Roth that with the right lenses and lighting it would look like 35mm film.
 The entire movie was recorded using a Canon EOS 5D camera.